 - Publication: Publisher and date of publication

-As information is available on many different platforms now, add the location, such as website, database, or eBook publisher.
+As information is available on many different platforms, include the location, such as the website, database, or eBook publisher.

-Although it is common to hear the term ‘bibliography’ used, there are differences between works cited, references and bibliography.
+Although it is common to hear the term “bibliography” used, there are differences between works cited, references and a bibliography.